wp-plugins/ticket-tailor/readme.txt

 = Ticket Tailor Features =

 * Start selling tickets online in minutes
-* Create multiple ticket types
+* Create multiple ticket types for your events
-* No ticket fees or registration fees
+* No ticket fees or event registration fees
 * Collect credit/debit card payments using PayPal or Stripe and get paid directly for ticket sales
 * Easy event registration forms
-* Order management tools
+* Order management tools (edit orders, re-send e-tickets, cancel orders)
-* Automatically sends e-tickets to your attendees
+* Automatically sends e-tickets with barcodes and QR codes to your attendees
+* Customise your e-tickets to look how you want
 * Easily export a doorlist for your event with a list of all attendees and their tickets
 * Barcode scanning entry system to scan barcode e-tickets at the door
 * Export your customer data